nordic-institute/X-Road/doc/Manuals/ig-ss_x-road_v6_security_server_installation_guide_for_rhel.md

   sudo rpm --import https://artifactory.niis.org/api/gpg/key/public
   ```

-If you are installing the default setup with local PostgreSQL database, continue at section 2.7.
-If you need to customize database properties and e.g. use a remote database, read on.
+If you are installing the default setup with local PostgreSQL database and want to enable the messagelog addon, continue at section 2.8.
+If you need to customize database properties and e.g. use a remote database or disable the messagelog addon, read on.

 ### 2.6 Remote Database Setup (optional)